stefanom/fably/docs/index.md

 Use AI to generate and tell bedtime stories to kids.

-Run it on a computer or on very cheap (<30$) hardware as a satellite.
+Run it on a computer or on very cheap (<50$) hardware as a satellite.

 <img src="https://raw.githubusercontent.com/stefanom/fably/main/images/fably.webp" alt="Fably" width="300" height="300"/>

+Watch Fably running on a Raspberry PI Zero 2W below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zILPuh84OcY" frameborder="0" allowfullscreen></iframe>

 ## How does it work?